-ASTHMA ACTION PLAN - We've
+ASTHMA ACTION PLAN - Perhaps

-mentioned the asthma action plan repeatedly.
+the worst failure in responding to asthma is to not have an action plan ready for each student who needs one.
+You've heard about the asthma action plan repeatedly in this book.
 Wondering what it is?
 Well, we've included an asthma action plan in your folder.
-If you know a student has asthma, refer to the student's file for an asthma action plan.
+If you know or suspect a student has asthma, refer to the student's file for an asthma action plan.
 If there is not a current one on file, encourage the student's parent/guardian to follow up with their physician for an individualized plan, and keep a copy at the school for reference.